Loading...

 How to Install a CGI Script

 Most CGI scripts come with a ReadMe file or detailed instructions for installation.
-It’s advisable to read these instructions thoroughly before starting the installation process, which helps avoid common mistakes and ensures a smooth setup.
+Make sure to carefully review the instructions before beginning the installation to prevent common errors and ensure a seamless setup.

 Understanding "chmod"